BAUD

 And do not confuse $CRYSTAL and CRYSTAL

-$BAUD overrides the compiler setting for the baud rate and BAUD will change the current baud rate.
+$BAUD overrides the compiler setting for the baud rate while BAUD will change the current baud rate.

 So $BAUD is a global project setting in your source code while BAUD will change the baud rate during run time.